-Maintaining an endpoint, especially a customer-facing one, requires constant monitoring, whether using REST or GraphQL.
+Maintaining an endpoint, especially a customer-facing one, requires constant log monitoring, whether using REST or GraphQL.
 As the industry has looked for solutions to build a more adaptive endpoint technology, it is also a must to monitor these endpoints.
 GraphQL and REST are two different technologies that allow user-facing clients to link to databases and platform logic.
 Both GraphQL and REST include monitoring techniques.
-Here, we will compare monitoring an endpoint using AWS API Gateway backed by a REST or GraphQL.
+Here, we will compare enterprise monitoring an endpoint using AWS API Gateway backed by a REST or GraphQL.

 The architecture of a GraphQL versus a REST endpoint is fundamentally different.
 The architecture gives different locations available for monitoring your solution.
 Both RESTful and GraphQL systems are stateless, meaning the server and client do not need to know what state the other is in for interactions.
 Both RESTful and GraphQL systems also separate the client from the server.
 Either architecture can modify the server or client without affecting operations of the other as long as the format of the requests on the endpoint(s) remain consistent.